joeyanderson1/Droplet-Impact/README.md

 ## Useful Resources for Future Students

 The following sources were found to be very useful whilst conducting this project so far.
+Feel free to add to this list appropriately to aid future students.
+\\

 ### OpenFoam & Paraview
 - https://www.youtube.com/@OpenFOAMJozsefNagy - Dr. Jozsef Nagy's Youtube channel who shows how to install OpenFOAM and much more.